 Mentoring is a powerful personal development tool, proven to be an effective way of helping you to progress in your career and life more generally.

 You may find it useful to be mentored at different stages in your professional life: perhaps when you are new to the University; in transition between posts, including the transition from student to staff; when wanting your career to progress or change direction; for support in balancing work with your family life; returning to work after a career break or maternity leave; or for some other reason.

 All staff and students can register to be mentored.

-You may also be interested in participating in the scheme as a mentor.
-Becoming a mentor allows you to give something back by passing on your experience and knowledge to help other members of the department.
-It also provides an opportunity for you to develop your transferrable skills: perhaps by identifying and developing your own strengths as well as those of the mentee; challenging assumptions and clarifying misunderstandings; working with people of different backgrounds and in a different context; and practicing offering constructive and supportive feedback.
+Becoming a mentor allows you to give something back by passing on your experience and knowledge to help other members of the department, and provides you with an opportunity to develop transferrable skills: perhaps by identifying and developing your own strengths as well as those of the mentee; challenging assumptions and clarifying misunderstandings; working with people of different backgrounds and in a different context; and practicing offering constructive and supportive feedback.

 All staff and graduate students with at least 12 months experience in RDM or within the University can register to be a mentor.

 The RDM Mentoring Scheme will match mentors with relevant experience(s) with a mentee who wishes to benefit from their experience.
 Mentoring matches will be made from across the divisions of RDM wherever possible and appropriate.